 5xx = Server Error – It means the server failed to fulfill an apparently valid request.

 All the HTTP status codes are a part of the HTTP/1.1 standard.
 The Internet Assigned Numbers Authority (IANA) maintains the official registry of the HTTP status codes.

 I’ll only discuss the most common HTTP status codes here which we generally require during our regular development process.
 Here is the detailed description of the HTTP status codes below.

 100 – Continue – This means the server has received the initial part of the request i.e. the request headers.
 This intermediate response is used to inform the client that the request has not yet been rejected by the server and the client should proceed sending the rest of the request i.e. the request body or, if the request has already been completed, ignore this response.
 This helps in case of very large requests where clients can determine the connection sending only the request headers.
 The server must send a final response after the request has been completed.

-Other 1xx response codes which are rare and we do not need to deal with these codes many times in regular development process.
+Other 1xx response codes are rare and we do not need to deal with these codes many times in the regular development process.

 101 – The server is switching the protocols.

 102 – The server is processing the request.